iot-lab/iot-lab-mqtt/doc/source/intro.rst

 Architecture
 ------------

+The IoT-LAB MQTT service is spread accross different agents and accessed by the client through the MQTT broker.

+.. graphviz:: architecture.dot

+MQTT
+^^^^

 MQTT is a bus protocol organized around a central server (broker) where all clients connect, publish messages, and the broker takes care of forwarding messages to subscribed clients.